yanenok/PythonChallenge/README.md

 ## Level 6
 Pretty much follows the idea of Level 4: looking for a special comment and printing file's comments from info.

+## Level 7
+I cut the picture to the width of just 1px where the gray values are and then converted ASCII codes from gray values (and other integers) to characters.